7 Supplements for Stronger Erections and Better Circulation (Natural ED Remedies)

 Icariin is the active ingredient found in a herb called horny goat weed (Epimedium).
 There’s research showing that it can act similarly to a testosterone mimetic in the body while also increase nitric oxide output and serving as a PDE-inhibitor.

-Since icariin is a PDE-inhibitor, one could compare it to Viagra, due to the fact that the mechanism at which sidenafil (the active ingredient in Viagra) works is also PDE-inhibition.
+Since icariin is a PDE-inhibitor, one could compare it to Viagra, due to the fact that the mechanism at which sildenafil (the active ingredient in Viagra) works is also PDE-inhibition.

 I’m sad to say that when compared to its synthetic relative, icariin is not nearly as potent, but again, it’s natural and a significantly cheaper alternative.

 The research shows that when male rats are administered 80mg/kg of icariin, their testosterone levels increase 3-fold21, and this occurs without significant changes in LH or FSH, suggesting that icariin has a direct testicular effect on testosterone production.

 Some other studies have found that icariin can increase the nerve growth and circulation of the pelvic region23, significantly increase nitric oxide output24, and blunt the rise in stress-hormone cortisol25.

 I doubt icariin has even remotely comparable effects to Viagra, unless you also make sure that you optimize your lifestyle, body composition, and diet towards healthier erections.
 If your problems are due to performance anxiety, the stress-reducing effects of icariin might be particularly useful.

 Conclusion on The Best Supplements for Erectile Dysfunction

 There you go, 7 compounds with science backing up their use as great supplements for erectile dysfunction.

-None of the compounds alone might not be as effective as Viagra or Cialis, but heck, at least you’re not poking around with a robotic erection…
+None of the compounds alone might be as effective as Viagra or Cialis, but heck, at least you’re not poking around with a robotic erection…